namantam1/x86-assembly/README.md

 That's it, almost every programming language has at least these four things that we can do, but the question is how the computer interprets and run it.

-Every program requires CPU and RAM to run, I'm not saying only these two are required, but for understanding the basics we need to focus on these two.
+Every program requires CPU and RAM to run, I'm not saying only these two are required, but for understanding the basics we need to focus on these two only.

 Every CPU has some general purpose registers and some special registers, We can think of these registers as memory locations in the CPU.
 For example, the _x86 32-bit processor_ has the general-purpose register such as `%eax`, `%ebx`, `%ecx`, `%edx`, `%edi` and `%esi`